hm-lang/core/proposals/README.md

 ```

 TODO:
-You can also have generic methods on generic classes, but we may
+You can also have virtual generic methods on generic classes, but we may
 have to think of a clever way to achieve this.
 E.g., C++ does not allow this...
 We might have to pass a list of unary and binary (two-operand) operation
 functions into the method which know how to handle the other data.